theroyakash/theroyakash/README.md

 # Roy Akash&mdash;@theroyakash 👋🏽

-I, theroyakash is also known as The Roy Akash (born August 28, 1999) am a **self-taught** Research [Scientist](https://g.co/kgs/zzwfzC), with research in autonomous vehicles, safe computer vision systems with Deep Learning, podcast host, Machine Learning Engineer and also an iOS software developer buliding apps that teaches how to make AI to all, making computer vision research that doesn't discriminate and beyond.
+theroyakash is also known as The Roy Akash (born August 28, 1999) am a **self-taught** research [scientist](https://g.co/kgs/zzwfzC), with research in autonomous vehicles, safe computer vision systems, intelligent human-computer interaction and beyond.
 I am the founder of DeepNet Research, an AI company.

 ## What I'm doing?
 - 🔭 I’m currently working on Deep Learning Research focusing on Computer Vision.